Struggling with a big ole cowlick that’s making your curtain bangs do weird things?

 How To Style Curtain Bangs With A Cowlick

 Having solved the cowlick dilemma next you may naturally be wondering how to get the swoopiness Bardot bangs are famous for.
-Which is easy once the cowlick is tamed.
+(Which is pretty easy once the cowlick is tamed.)
+Since we’re here we might as well explore that for a quick second, don’t you think?

 The key is using the right blow drying technique.
-She covers one approach in about two minutes here.
-For more we go into that in great detail in our look at how to blow dry curtain bangs.
+This video covers one approach in about two minutes here.
+For more we go into the “how to” in great detail in our look at how to blow dry curtain bangs.

 Now if your forehead turns into an oil slick over the course of the day do this.
 Hit your bangs with a bit of dry shampoo as a preemptive strike against any oily stringiness.